sdaza/track-congress-tweets/README.md

 1. To track the level of positivity and negativity of daily Congress members tweets using **sentiment analysis**.
 2. To create an index of polarization from Congress tweets.
 After adjusting subjectivity lexicons and assess text classification, to define a method to classify tweets every day and create a polarization index.
-3. To explore the association between positivity and polarization indexes with outcomes such as Congress approval ratings and proportion of bill passed.
+3. To explore the association between positivity and polarization indexes with outcomes such as Congress approval ratings and proportion of bills passed.

 # Data